How to Make a Vignette like a Pro

 A coffee table vignette made of objects from nature.This coffee table vignette consists mostly of objects from nature.
 Photo inspired by Pottery Barn.

-1. For the foundation of your vignette, select a shallow basket, crate, mirror, table runner, a stack of coffee table sized books or serving tray as a base.
-You DON'T NEED to use a foundation piece, but a base piece will help unite all the decorative objects into a cohesive unit.
+1. For the foundation of your vignette, select a shallow basket, crate, mirror, table runner, stack of coffee table sized books or a serving tray as a base.
+You DON'T NEED a foundation piece, but using one will help unite all the decorative objects into a cohesive unit.

 2. Select an object to be the “star” of the composition.
 This anchor piece should be of considerable height or weight and substantial enough to “hold” the arrangement together.
-Some possibilities: a lamp, lantern, glass vessel that can be filled, birdhouse, potted plant, etc.
+Some possibilities: a lamp, lantern, glass vessel that can be filled, pottery, birdhouse, potted plant, flower arrangement, etc.

 3. Place the anchor piece first and at the peak of the pyramid, (at the rear) and off center.